-So far, we have tested the Heckscher-Ohlin predictions of judicial quality.
-A natural followup question is whether fast-growing economies have also developed a comparative advantage in contract-intensive industries.
+in contract-intensive industries.
 We offer suggestive evidence by examining whether rising judicial quality over time is associated with increasing export specialisation in high- $\eta$ industries.
-The 'rule of law" indicator from the Worldwide Governance Indicators data indicates that 121 of 214 economies grew positively in judicial quality during 1996-2018.
-In particular, the 'East Asia miracles,' Singapore, South Korea, Hong Kong SAR, and Chinese Taipei, saw significant growth in judicial quality.
+The 'rule of law' indicator from the Worldwide Governance Indicators data from Kaufmann and Kraay (2021) indicates that 121 of 214 economies grew positively in judicial quality during 1996-2018.
+In particular, the 'East Asia miracles' - Singapore, South Korea, Hong Kong SAR and Chinese Taipei - saw significant growth in judicial quality.

 Figure 3 follows Romalis (2004) to visualise the Rybczynski effect of judicial quality.
-With gradual improvement in judicial quality, the East Asian miracle economies have seen their export structures shift toward more contract-intensive industries, as shown by their export shares in world trade for commodities with different contract intensities in 1978, 1997, and 2018.
-The regression results of a first-difference specification in Appendix C 3.6 further support the quasi-Rybczynski effect.
+With gradual improvement in judicial quality, the East Asian miracle economies have seen their export structures shift toward more contract-intensive industries, as shown by their export shares in world trade for commodities with different contract intensities in 1978, 1997 and 2018.
+The regression results of a first-difference specification in Online Appendix C 3.6 further support the quasi-Rybczynski effect.